-Our Policy was rolled out in our previous reporting period to all staff via an email which provided a copy of the Policy and our first Modern Slavery Statement.
+Our Policy was rolled out in our second reporting period to all staff via an email which provided a copy of the Policy and our first Modern Slavery Statement.
 The Policy is available to staff at all times on our specialised Modern Slavery intranet webpage.
+All staff were required to read and refresh their knowledge of the Policy in our fourth reporting period and we are pleased to say the completion rate for that was tracked and recorded at 100%.

 Mills Oakley understands that Modern Slavery includes only the most severe forms of exploitation.
 However, we also know that the existence of substandard workplace conditions can be a precursor of Modern Slavery.
-We have in place the following policies that we believe ensure our operations are aligned with our legal and ethical workplace requirements: Anti Bribery & Corruption Policy, Code of Conduct, Conflict Management Policy, Diversity Policy, Drug and Alcohol Policy, Fatigue Policy, Flexible Working Policy, Grievance Resolution Policy, Leave Policy, Parental Leave Policy, Recruitment Referral Policy, Risk Management Policy, Whistleblower Policy, Workplace Behaviour Policy and Workplace Health & Safety Policy.
+We have in place the following policies that we believe ensure our operations are aligned with our legal and ethical workplace requirements: Anti Bribery & Corruption Policy, Code of Conduct, Conflict Management Policy, COVID-19 Response Plan, COVID-19 Safe Working Environment, Diversity Policy, Drug, Alcohol and Smoking Policy, Fatigue Policy, Flexible Working Policy, Grievance Resolution Policy, Leave Policy, Mobile Device and Remote Working Policy, Privacy

+Policy, Parental Leave Policy, Recruitment Referral Policy, Risk Management Policy, Violence Leave Policy, Whistleblower Policy, Workplace Behaviour Policy and Workplace Health & Safety Policy.